-I prefer using a separate scanner rather than an all in one printer/fax/scanner because the printer is behind my desk and the flatbed scanmer is conveniently positioned on the desk itself.
-We have an HP Scanjet 5400C flatbed scanner.
+I prefer using a separate scanner rather than an all in one printer/fax/scanner because the printer is behind my desk and the flatbed scammer is conveniently positioned on the desk itself.
+The upgrade to Win7 relegated my old HP Scanjet 5400C flatbed scanner to the scrap heap.
+Replaced it with a LED based Epson V550 Photo scanner.
 It also functions as a poor man's copying machine allowing scanned images to be printed from network printer.

-6.13 Printing
+6.14 Printing